mcbarinov/p1__demo-forums__react-router/README.md

 **HTTP Client Configuration:**

 - Configures `ky` HTTP client with base URL and interceptors
-- Automatically attaches auth tokens to all requests
+- Automatically sends HttpOnly cookies with all requests (`credentials: "include"`)
 - Handles 401 errors with redirect to login (only when not on login page)
 - Excludes 401 from retry attempts to prevent multiple failed auth requests
 - Transforms HTTP errors into standardized `AppError` instances